SU-SWS/template_warehouse/jira_templates_md/siteimprove_template.md

 > Siteimprove has scanned your site and the reports are ready.
 Please log into https://siteimprove.stanford.edu and select this site from the dropdown menu at the top of your dashboard.
 For tips on using Siteimprove go to https://uit.stanford.edu/accessibility/siteimprove.
 You can ask questions at the #cop-siteimprove slack channel.

+> ⚠️ Important: SiteImprove is scanning a copy of your site.
+Please make changes on the production site.

 > Additionally, ODA has office hours at 11am on Thursdays at https://stanford.link/si-help/.